xander1111/Unity-Nonogram/README.md

 # Unity-Nonogram
  A simple nonogram in Unity3D.

- Please not that this is currently very incomplete.
+ Please note that this is currently very incomplete.